Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/CreateFunctions.md

 {:toc}
 </details>

-Variable functions are fairly powerful, but by themselves it's impossible to make anything due to how they must output a value.
-However, actions fill that gap.

 ## Actions
 Actions are scriptable object functions that do not return values.
-They are intended to be called via event listeners.
-All actions must inherit from the ActionBase class, and creating a new action is done like so,
+They are intended to be called via event listeners and all actions must inherit from the ActionBase class.

 ```c#
 //It is recommended to put actions under the Events menu,